dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 ## Using the GraphQL API

-If you're a dbt user or partner with access to dbt Cloud and the[dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl), you can [setup](/docs/use-dbt-semantic-layer/setup-sl) and test this API with data from your own instance by configuring the Semantic Layer and obtaining the right GQL connection parameters described in this document.
+If you're a dbt user or partner with access to dbt Cloud and the [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl), you can [setup](/docs/use-dbt-semantic-layer/setup-sl) and test this API with data from your own instance by configuring the Semantic Layer and obtaining the right GQL connection parameters described in this document.

 Refer to [Get started with the dbt Semantic Layer](docs/use-dbt-semantic-layer/quickstart-sl) for more info.